exorde-labs/exorde-client/exorde/exorde/README.md

                             "sentiment": {
                                 "description": "Measure of post sentiment from negative to positive (-1 = negative, +1 = positive, 0 = neutral)",
                                 "type": "number"
                             },
-                            "classification": {
-                                "description": "Probable categorization(s) of the post in a pre-determined set of general topics (list of objects with float associated for each topic, expressing their likelihood)", "type": "array",
-                                "items": {
-                                    "type": "object",
-                                    "properties": {
-                                        "topic": {
-                                            "description": "",
-                                            "type": "string"
-                                        },
-                                        "weight": {
-                                            "description": "",
-                                            "type": "number"
-                                        }
-                                    },
-                                    "required": [
-                                        "topic",
-                                        "weight"
-                                    ]
-                                }
-                            },
                             "embedding": {
                                 "description": "Vector/numerical representation of the translated content (field: translation), produced by a NLP encoder model",